crcn-archive/mojo-docs/articles/1. getting-started/1. Architecture/article.md

 #### [Models & Collections](https://github.com/classdojo/bindable.js)

-Models & Collections represent data, and are generally gets displayed to the user.
+Models & Collections represent data which usually gets displayed to the user.
 This data usually comes from some API, or service.
-Models are the **only** thing which should handle data, and all data should thus be wrapped as a model.
+Models are the **only** thing which should handle data, and all data should thus be wrapped as a model, or collection.
 Models should be designed around how your application is going to use them.
 Try not to design models around the API.

 #### [View Controllers](https://github.com/classdojo/mojo-views)